Photosensitivity

 The best way to lower the effects of photosensitivity is to not go in the sun.
 If you need to be in the sun, you should:

-• Put on sunscreen/sun block often.
-Areas that have lost hair, such as eyebrows, need sunscreen as well.
+• Put on sunscreen/sunblock often.
+Make sure you put sunscreen on areas that have lost hair, such as your eyebrows.
 Follow the package instructions for how often you should reapply.

 • Use sunscreen lip block.